vacmar01/fh_blog/posts/why-use-dspy.md

 )
 ```

-Boom, you just created an AI agent that can calculate the sum of two numbers (did I hear "overengineering"?).
+Boom, you just created an AI agent that can calculate the sum of two numbers (did I hear "overengineered"?).

 As you can see, through "Modules" and "Signatures" DSPy seperates the task definition or specification (Signature) from the Inference strategy to achieve this Task (Module).